 - Other craft ideas

 I love this one!
 Learn the mindless-but-useful art of hand lettering!
 Looks like a super fun and relaxing activity:

-I don’t have any specific books to recommend, but I think reading fiction, in general, is such a nice, relaxing activity!
+I’m not planning to recommend any specific books here, but I think reading fiction, in general, is such a nice, relaxing activity!
 It’s a way to escape the every day and lose your troubles for a while.
 If your tween or teen is struggling with stress and/or more serious anxiety or depression, I’d advise you to steer them towards books that aren’t too worrisome.
 There is a lot of juvenile fiction nowadays that attempts to teach social justice, empathy, etc. that certainly has its place, but its place is not stress-reduction.
-My daughter has been assigned books in middle school in which the characters struggle with eating disorders, bullying, etc. that did not help her reduce anxiety or find restful sleep, which is what we are going for today.
+My daughter has been assigned books in middle school in which the characters struggle with eating disorders, bullying, disease, refugee life, etc. that did not help her reduce anxiety or find restful sleep, which is what we are going for today.

 If you are looking for ideas for a tween and your kid has an oddball sense of humor or interest in the strange, these books might be fun: Quirky books for tweens.
 I’d steer clear of Series of Unfortunate Events for stress reduction.
 I think the name explains why.
 If you can help them find some books that are funny and make them laugh, that can be a big help for stress reduction.

 Some people find it relaxing to play a game by themselves.
 Our family has several different games like this.
 The little ones are also really handy to take on trips.